 The subject of today for #FriFotos is ‘new’.
 That reminds me of a phenomenon I came across on my city walks for several times: The guide-book told me ‘this’ is the ‘new’ town hall of the place but actually the building looked pretty old-fashioned.
 For example have a look at the Neue Rathaus von Hannover (New town hall of Hanover) depicted above which was opened in 1913.

 The subject of today for #FriFotos is ‘sparkling’.
 I’ve decided to combine this subject with photos of Christmas decorations I have seen the last two years.
 The photo above shows some Christmas deco of Vienna.
 The depicted crowns fit well with the name of the street which refers to Habsburg family: Habsburgergasse.

 Today I came across an article about travel bloggers.
 The header was provided with a photo of a man lying on a hammock working with his notebook.
 Oh, there are so many articles about travel bloggers like this: Man or woman in a hammock or on a beach chair.

-While travelling by train I often think about typical elements of landscape and architecture one can see through the train window.
-Are there any elements you can associate with a certain country or area?
+While travelling by train, I often think about typical elements of landscape and architecture one can see through the train window.
+Are there any elements you can associate with a particular country or area?